Go go

 Some Variations

-The ingredients in this one can vary wildly.
+The ingredients in this one can vary wildly from the basic recipe.
 You can use egg noodles or different shapes of pastas.
 I myself plan to try it with rigatoni, ziti or penne.

 Instead of mixing beef and sausage, you can try it with just beef or ground veal or pork.
-For a little lighter dish, use ground chicken or turkey.
+For a little lighter dish, use ground turkey or ground chicken .
 Try different veggies too.

 Another interesting variation is making Johnny Marzetti with canned tomato soup.
 In the 1950’s and 60’s Campbell’s canned soups were very popular with housewives and made their way in almost anything and everything.
 So there you go… I think.